-During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. river cruise, MAD Museum, Butterfly Farm and amazing offer of '2 for 1' tickets for the Shakespeare Houses.
+During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. a river cruise, the MAD Museum, Butterfly Farm and amazing offer of 30% off tickets for the Shakespeare Houses.
 There is no sell-by date on our vouchers, so you can return to Stratford again and again...
 More info see Discounts

 Whatever the weather!